 Our son’s chest infections were too frequent to be normal

-Lisa’s baby son had reflux and kept getting chest infections.
-When he was finally diagnosed and treated for a rare condition, the change was instant.
+When Lisa’s baby son was diagnosed and treated for a rare condition, the change was instant.